michaelmior/annotate-schema/README.md

 Multiple possible models can be used for the generation.
 Currently most models which support `AutoModelForCausalLM` and `AutoTokenizer` should work.
 The specific model can be specified with the `-m/--model` flag.
+Note that some models may not currently support GPU inference.
+If a model produces errors, try running again with the `--cpu` flag.
 A few examples are given below.

 - `bigcode/santacoder`